Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Loyalty is one of the most highly charged and important issues, often evoking strong feelings and actions.
-It is also a deceptively difficult concept ...Lees meer
+Loyalty is a highly charged and important issue, often evoking strong feelings and actions.
+What is loyalty?
+Is loyalty compatible with impartiality? ...Lees meer

 Michael Dummett, philosopher and social critic, was one of the sharpest and most prominent commentators and campaigners for the fair treatment of immi...Lees meer